-How artificial intelligence influenced Switzerland’s vote on e-ID
+How AI influenced Switzerland’s vote on e-ID

 Studies show that mistrust of artificial intelligence (AI) is growing in Switzerland with private companies’ use of personal data a top concern.
 This might explain why many Swiss voters are against the digitisation of identity documents.